wechaty/wechaty/docs/index.md

 <a name="Contact+stranger"></a>

 ### contact.stranger() ⇒ <code>boolean</code>
-Check if contact is strange
+Check if contact is stranger

 **Kind**: instance method of <code>[Contact](#Contact)</code>
 **Returns**: <code>boolean</code> - True for not friend of the bot, False for friend of the bot